 Hello Webbys!

-This is a quick case study of why I’m entering my educational, science Youtube channel and videos into The Webby Awards.
+This is a quick case study of why I’m entering my educational, science Youtube channel into The Webby Awards as best long-form series in the creator category.

 Summary

-Despite being a lone creator, starting only 3 years ago and only having a handful of videos, my science videos are now being watched at similar and sometimes greater levels than the largest science channels in the world.
+Despite being a lone creator, starting only 4 years ago and only having a handful of videos, my educational long-form science videos are now being watched at similar and sometimes greater levels than the largest science channels in the world.

 Background

-I’m a one person creator for the Youtube channel Epic Spaceman, started in 2021.
+I’m a one person creator for the Youtube channel Epic Spaceman, I started this as my first and only Youtube channel in 2021.

-To put this in perspective The National Geographic Youtube channel has been running for 17 years and has 24 million subscribers, but has achieved this from 10,000 videos.
+To put this in perspective The National Geographic Youtube channel has been running for 17 years and has 24 million subscribers, run by a team with large resources, it has achieved this from 10,000 videos.

 I want to show that an independent creator can make science content that’s not only as good as a science show on a major TV network but perhaps even better.